stjudecloud/rfcs/text/0000-rnaseq-workflow-v2.0.md

     ```

     If the BAM has unaccounted reads, those will need to be triaged and this step will need to be rerun.
-4. Run `fq lint` on each of the FastQ pairs that was generated from step 3 as a sanity check.
-You can see the checks that the `fq` tool performs [here](https://github.com/stjude/fqlib/blob/master/README.md#validators)
+3. Run `fq lint` on each of the FastQ pairs that was generated in the previous step as a sanity check.
+You can see the checks that the `fq` tool performs [here](https://github.com/stjude/fqlib/blob/master/README.md#validators).

     ```bash
     fq lint $FASTQ_R1 $FASTQ_R2 # Files for read 1 and read 2.
     ```
-5. Run the `STAR` alignment algorithm.
+4. Run the `STAR` alignment algorithm.

     ```bash
-    STAR --readFilesIn $ALL_READ1 $ALL_READ2 \     # FastQ files, separated by comma if there are multiple.
+    STAR --readFilesIn $ALL_FASTQ_R1 $ALL_FASTQ_READ2 \ # FastQ files, separated by comma if there are multiple.
 The order of your R1 and R2 files has to match!
          --outSAMattrRGline $ALL_RG \                   # Read group lines in the same order as `readFilesIn` (derived from earlier `samtools split` step).
          --genomeDir $STARDB \                          # Directory containing the STAR genome --runThreadN $NCPU \                           # Number of threads to use.
 You must request the correct amount from HPCF first!
          --outSAMunmapped Within \                      # Keep unmapped reads in the final BAM file.
          --outSAMstrandField intronMotif \              # Preserve compatibility with Cufflinks by including the XS attribute (strand derived from intron motif).
          --outSAMtype BAM SortedByCoordinate \          # Output a BAM file that is coordinate sorted.
          --outSAMattributes NH HI AS nM NM MD XS \      # Recommended SAM attributes to include for compatibility.
 Refer to manual for specifics.
          --outFilterMultimapScoreRange 1 \              # Ensures that all multi-mapped reads will need to share the mapping score.
          --outFilterMultimapNmax 20 \                   # Max number of multi-mapped SAM entries for each read.
          --outFilterMismatchNmax 10 \                   # Max number of mismatches allowed from alignment.
          --alignIntronMax 500000 \                      # Max intron size considered.
          --alignMatesGapMax 1000000 \                   # Max gap allowed between two mates.
          --sjdbScore 2 \                                # Additional weight given to alignments that cross database junctions when scoring alignments.
          --alignSJDBoverhangMin 1 \                     # Minimum overhang required on each side of a splice junction.
 Here, we require only one base on each side.
          --outFilterMatchNminOverLread 0.66 \           # 66% of the read must be perfectly matched to the reference sequence.
          --outFilterScoreMinOverLread 0.66 \            # Score must be greater than 66% of the read length.
 So for RL=100, the alignment must have a score > 66.
          --limitBAMsortRAM $RAM_LIMIT \                 # Amount of RAM to use for sorting.
 Recommended value is [Max amount of RAM] - 5GB.
          --outFileNamePrefix $OUT_FILE_PREFIX \         # All output files will have this path prepended.
          --twopassMode Basic                            # Use STAR two-pass mapping technique (refer to manual).
     ```

-6. Run `picard MarkDuplicates` on the `STAR`-aligned BAM file.
+5. Run `picard MarkDuplicates` on the `STAR`-aligned BAM file.

    ```bash
    picard MarkDuplicates I=$STAR_BAM \                  # Input BAM.